How do I resolve ExecutorLostFailure "Slave lost" errors in Spark on Amazon EMR?

 High disk utilization

 In Hadoop, NodeManager periodically checks the Amazon Elastic Block Store (Amazon EBS) volumes that are attached to the cluster's nodes.
-If disk utilization on a node that has one volume attached is greater than the YARN property yarn.nodemanager.disk-health-checker.max-disk-utilization-per-disk-percentage (default value 90%), the node is considered unhealthy.
+If disk utilization on a node that has one volume attached is greater than the YARN property yarn.nodemanager.disk-health-checker.max-disk-utilization-per-disk-percentage (default value 90%), then the node is considered unhealthy.
 When a node is unhealthy, ResourceManager kills all containers running on that node.
 ResourceManager doesn't schedule new containers on unhealthy nodes.
 For more information, see NodeManager in the Hadoop documentation.

 If ResourceManager kills multiple executors because of unhealthy nodes, then the application fails with a "slave lost" error.
 To confirm that a node is unhealthy, review the NodeManager logs or the instance controller logs: